markford1/dream-lake-js-project-2/README.md

 ## Features Left to Implement

 -   Another feature idea would be to have a page called 'Catch Reports' where anglers can upload their own captures to be featured on the site, this would give new anglers of Dream Lake Fishery the ability to see how well the lake is currently fishing on a daily basis.
+- Labels on the individual fish describing name, weight, last date caught.
+- On click images on each individual fish showing the actual fish photo with angler.

 ## Technologies Used